Update – 2020 Honolulu Marathon

 Q. What type of evidence do you accept?

 A. The evidence can be a screenshot of your tracking app showing both the distance covered AND the time it took you to complete.
 You can use any tracking app such as Strava, Runkeeper, Garmin or any other tracking app.
 You can alternatively run on a treadmill and submit a photo of the treadmill dashboard.

-You’ve got anytime from December 12 – December 31 to finish the distances you’ve selected.
+You’ve got any time from December 1 – December 31 to finish the distances you’ve selected.

 Questions regarding the virtual race are directed to firstname.lastname@example.org